You will only get wet if you are standing within 6′ of the

 2. Mid-Pressure Misting Systems

-The systems operates between 100 and 250 psi of water pressure.
+The systems operate between 100 and 250 psi of water pressure.
 A Mid-Pressure Pump is utilized to increase the pressure of the water flow.
 It is perfectly suited for backyard and patio misting.

 3. High Pressure Misting Systems

 The systems operate between 800 and 1200 psi (pounds per square inch) of water pressure.
 The systems will work very effectively in both low and high levels of humidity.
 Even when the humidity exceeds 90%, the effects of the system will be felt with the rapid drop in temperature and make you feel cool and more comfortable.
 High-Pressure Systems create the most BTU’s because the systems produce smaller MIST and creating more cooling evaporation.

 As the micron water droplets flash evaporate they pick up heat from the air, which significantly drops the temperature between 25 and 35 degrees Fahrenheit, without making you wet.

 Most nozzles clog because hard water deposits accumulate in the nozzle (like the white residue left on a shower door).
 The best way to clean nozzles is to use a retail product like CLR -Calcium / Lime and Rust Remover which can be purchased at any grocery store.

 Step 1: Scrap a knife across the small hole in the nozzle (don’t poke into the hole)

 Step 2: Mix 1/2 warm water 1/2 CLR in a small jar – place the clogged nozzle in the jar and shake vigorously for 20 seconds, let sit for a few seconds and shake another 20 seconds.